VuNKhoi/AviationMap/README.md

 Aviation Map is a modular, testable Flutter application inspired by Boeing ForeFlight, designed for pilots and aviation enthusiasts.
 The app is built with a clean architecture, open access (no authentication), and a future-proof mapping strategy that starts with flutter_map and migrates to MapLibre for full control and open-source flexibility.

 ## Architecture & Philosophy
+- **Splash screen flow**: The app launches with a splash screen before transitioning to the main map view.
+This provides a branded loading experience and prepares resources for the map.
 - **Feature-based folder structure**: Code is organized by feature (e.g., `features/home/`), with shared widgets and utilities in dedicated folders.
 - **Separation of concerns**: UI, business logic, and data access are separated using Riverpod providers, repositories, and notifiers.
 - **Reusable widgets**: Common UI elements (fields, banners, buttons) are extracted for maintainability and testability.